The Lemmens-Seidel conjecture for base size $5$: -pillars isomorphic to and -pillars

+In this subsection, we provide Theorem~\ref{thm:m=9} to precisely consider the case where the $(5,1)$-pillars contain no vertices as shown in Figure~\ref{fig:key2}.
+In this theorem, the function $a$ is determined by the adjacency relations between $\{ y_1, y_2\}$ and $\{ x_{1,1}, x_{1,2}, \ldots, x_{m,1}, x_{m,2} \}$ in the graph in Figure~\ref{fig:key2}.

-For each $2 \times t$ matrix $A$, let $\bar{A}$ be the matrix obtained from $A$ by exchanging the first and second row.
-Although Theorem~\ref{thm:m=9} has been proved in~\cite[Proof of Theorem~5.3]{lemmens1973}, we give a proof for the convenience of the readers.
+Although the theorem has essentially been proved in~\cite[Proof of Theorem~5.3]{lemmens1973}, we provide a proof for the convenience of the readers after definitions and a lemma.
+For each $2 \times r$-matrix $A$, let $\bar{A}$ be the matrix obtained from $A$ by exchanging the first and second row.
 Let

 \begin{lemma}[{\cite[Theorem~2.7.1]{brouwer2011spectra}}] Let $C$ be a positive definite matrix.
 Then a symmetric matrix $

 $ is positive semidefinite if and only if $A-B C^{-1} B^\top$ is positive semidefinite. \end{lemma}